Exact and mean-field analysis of the role of Hubbard interactions on flux driven circular current in a quantum ring: Numerical results and discussion

+In principle, an extended state is characterized by an IPR approaching zero, whereas a localized state exhibits an IPR approaching unity.
+Although these bounds cannot be exactly reached in a finite system, the relative magnitudes of IPR provide a reliable indication of extendedness.
+In our analysis, states with IPR $\le 0.05$ are considered extended, while those with larger values are treated as less conducting or effectively localized.

-the states remain extended, beyond this point, the eigenstates rapidly become localized.
+A vertical line is drawn in each sub-figure to demarcate the region up to which nearly all the states remain extended, beyond this point, the eigenstates rapidly become localized.
 In the half-filled case (Fig.~\ref{fig:10}(a-c)), this line shifts to the right upon increasing $U$ (Fig.~\ref{fig:10}(b)), indicating that stronger on-site repulsion enhances the extendedness of the eigenstates.
 This behavior is expected, as increasing $U$ effectively raises the average kinetic energy and promotes delocalization.
 However, when a nearest-neighbor interaction is introduced ($U=0.6$, $V=0.2$), the line shifts leftward again (Fig.~\ref{fig:10}(c)), signaling enhanced localization.
 A stronger $V$ suppresses electron mobility, consistent with the reduction in current amplitude discussed earlier.

 In contrast, the right column reveals a different trend for the less-than-quarter-filled regime.
 Here, the reference line moves to the right when $U$ is increased from $0$ to $0.6$ with $V=0$, showing enhanced extendedness, similar to the half-filled case.
 Interestingly, unlike the half-filled situation, the line shifts even further to the right when the nearest-neighbor interaction is switched on ($U=0.6$, $V=0.2$).
 The availability of many unoccupied sites in this low-filling regime allows electrons to hop more freely, thereby increasing their mobility.
 As a result, the eigenstates become more extended with increasing $V$, which directly explains the enhancement of current in this filling regime.